Rule #158: Living that Creole cooking life is easy.

 Green onions, chopped, for garnish

-Serve over rice and garnish with green onion.
+Remove thyme sprigs.
+Serve over steamed rice and garnish with green onions.